subtopic 2.2: Energy and biomass in ecosystems

 - Describe how the dry mass of samples approximates the biomass of an organism.

-Measuring Biomass
+Methods of Measuring Biomass

 Importance of Biomass and Energy Measurements

-Measuring Biomass
+Methods of Measuring Biomass

 - Collection and Drying of Samples:

-Measuring Energy in Biomass
+- Measuring Energy Content in Biomass:

 - Combustion of Samples:

-- Extrapolation:
+- Calorimetry:

 Importance of Biomass and Energy Measurements